hmrc/pillar2-external-test-stub/README.md

 # pillar2-external-test-stub

-The Pillar2 external test stubbs service provides stubbs to mock ETMP responses.
+The Pillar2 external test stub service provides stubs to mock an ETMP responses.

 ## Running the service locally